cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 ### Fix it

 This app can be fixed by setting an environment variable and restarting it.

-* Use `cf help` to set an environment variable for your app called `FIXED` with a value of `true`.
+* Use `cf help` to find out how to set an environment variable for your app called `FIXED` with a value of `true`
-* Restart your app, and visit it in a browser.
+* Restart your app, and visit it in a browser to check that the bug is fixed

 ## Debugging with Events

 Now the app offers other links that allow you to terminate the app's process, use up all the app's RAM, or fill the disk.

-* Try crashing the app, or exhausting its memory.
+* Click "crash"
+* Observe the output of `cf events` and `cf logs` for your app
+* Click "exhaust memory"
-* Use `cf events` to view the recent events for your app.
+* Observe the output of `cf events` and `cf logs` for your app
+* _How do the two compare?
+What help does Cloud Foundry give you in determining the cause of failure?_

 ### Checking Your Work